sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

      app: App1
      function: Front-end

+spec:
+   replicas: 3
+   selector:
+     matchLabels:
+        app: App1
+## to connect the replicaset to the pod
+## configure the selector field under the replicaset to match the labels defined on the Pod
+## could use single labels or mutliple
+   template:
+     metadata:
+       labels:
+         app: App1
+         function: Front-end
+     spec:
+       containers:
+       - name: simple-webapp
+         image: simple-webapp

 properties attached to each item is by labels : check if the scheduler is runnig in namesystem: selectors help you filter: